Swing Around: Technical Park

 Technical Park markets their Swing Around ride as Apollo 2000.
 It features 14 three-passenger cars, which is very similar to the Huss Swing Around, except the Huss Swing Around has cars that only seat two passengers.
 The cars on Technical Park's Apollo 2000 can swing to a height up to 23 feet (7 meters).
 The ride also rotates clockwise like the Huss Swing Around.
 The only noticeable difference apart from the three-passenger cars is the style of the restraint, which is an overhead lap bar, used to restrain the passengers throughout the duration of the ride.

 Zamperla

 Zamperla's Gryphon model has a setting that works quite similarly to a HUSS Swing Around, alternating seats from side-to-side, however it only accommodates one person per rider vehicle, unlike other models which usually accommodate two or more, as well as having an over-the-shoulder restraint, while most rides of this type use lap bars.

 Unknown manufacturers

 There are many rides that appear to be similar to the Huss Swing Around which currently have unknown manufacturers.
-These rides operate in the manner of a Swing Around except they possess features, which make them different than the Huss Swing Around such as restraint styles, car shapes, and the amount of arms on the ride.
+These rides operate in the manner of a Swing Around except they possess features, which make them different than the Huss Swing Around such as restraint styles, car shapes, and the number of arms on the ride.
 The Swing Around rides with unknown ride manufacturers will be given the unknown ride manufacturer title until more information is retrieved.